Kshitij-Banerjee/Kshitij-Banerjee.github.io/content/posts/2024-12-19-AdventuresInMLTrading-Part1.md

 {{< glightbox href="/image_1734627403318_0.png" src="/image_1734627403318_0.png" alt="image.png" >}}

-It's also a simple one line fix - we Log the close prices right after fetching them in the beginning
+It's also a simple one line fix - we Log the close prices right after fetching them in the beginning. (but we'll keep separate columns to make things maintainable)

 ```python
 data["Close"] = np.log(data["Close"])